 Students are eligible to receive financial aid (including loans, grants, and scholarships) for the cost of any study abroad program if the courses fulfill degree requirements and the student is taking a full course load.
-A full course load for undergraduate students is 12 credits per semester, and 9 credits per semester for graduate students, or 6 credits during summer terms.
+A full course load for undergraduate students is 12 credits per semester, and 9 credits per semester for graduate students, or 6 credits during summer terms

 - Qualifying students typically receive a combination of loans and grants (summer financial aid is generally only available in the form of student and/or parent loans).